 This example specifies a hierarchy of three subtypes: AnotherMySet is a subtype of MySet, itself a subtype of set, and AnotherSet is also a subtype of set but is not comparable with MySet.
-Remark that the above declaration allows restriction on the types of the elements: a set of subtype AnotherMySet can only contain integers.
+Note that the above declaration allows restriction on the types of the elements: a set of subtype AnotherMySet can only contain integers.

-For each type T, there is an associated predicate with the same name that can be used to check if a value has type T. For example, the expression MySet ("this is a string") returns false.
-Some additional commodity functions are also instantiated when a type is defined: size, pretty-printing, constructors and accessors.
+For each type T, there is an associated predicate with the same name that can be used to check if a value has type T. For example, the expression MySet("thisis a string") returns false.
+Extra utility functions, such as querying the size, "pretty-printing", constructors or accessors, can also be instantiated when a type is defined.